Danish language: Mutual intelligibility

 Danish is largely mutually intelligible with Norwegian and Swedish.
-Proficient speakers of any of the three languages can often understand the others fairly well, though studies have shown that the mutual intelligibility is asymmetric: speakers of Norwegian generally understand both Danish and Swedish far better than Swedes or Danes understand each other.
-Both Swedes and Danes also understand Norwegian better than they understand each other's languages.
-The reason Norwegian occupies a middle position in terms of intelligibility is because of its shared border with Sweden resulting in a similarity in pronunciation, combined with the long tradition of having Danish as a written language which has led to similarities in vocabulary.
+A proficient speaker of any of the three languages can often understand the others fairly well, though studies have shown that the mutual intelligibility is asymmetric: Norwegian speakers generally understand both Danish and Swedish far better than Swedes or Danes understand each other.
+Concomitantly, Swedes and Danes understand Norwegian better than they understand each other's languages.

+Norwegian occupies the middle position in terms of intelligibility because of its shared border with Sweden, resulting in a similarity in pronunciation, combined with the long tradition of having Danish as a written language, which has led to similarities in vocabulary.
 Among younger Danes, Copenhageners are worse at understanding Swedish than Danes from the provinces.
-In general, younger Danes are not as good at understanding the neighboring languages as Norwegian and Swedish youths.
+In general, younger Danes are not as good at understanding the neighboring languages as the young in Norway and Sweden.

 History

-The Danish philologist Johannes Brøndum-Nielsen divided the history of Danish into a period from 800 AD to 1525 to be "Old Danish", which he subdivided into "Runic Danish" (800-1100), Early Middle Danish (1100–1350) and Late Middle Danish (1350–1525).
+The Danish philologist Johannes Brøndum-Nielsen divided the history of Danish into a period from 800 AD to 1525 to be "Old Danish", which he subdivided into "Runic Danish" (800–1100), Early Middle Danish (1100–1350) and Late Middle Danish (1350–1525).